kotlinguistics/IPA-Transcribers/README.md

 For instance, the word for 'bridge' in French is *ponte*, and in Italian is *puente*.
 There is also a more obscure English word 'pont', which is a type of ferry boat.
-Although the definition is not related, it is related.
+Although the definition is not the same, it is related -- both are means of crossing water.
 So by choosing a word in my language for bridge that sounded similar (say, 'pont'), I could reduce the difficulty in remembering the words of the language for more people.

-In practice, there need to be comparisons between more languages than just French, Italian and English.
+In reality, there need to be comparisons between more languages than just French, Italian and English.
 I decided to compare words in the top 25<sup>[1](#numlangs)</sup> most widely spoken languages on the planet, and prioritise that language based on its number of speakers (both L1 and L2).